-CHAPTER I.
+Chapter I.

-Former extent of British Dominion in America-Growth of Canada and United States-Effect of the Conquest of 1759-Discovery of the St. Lawrence by Cartier-Foundation of Quebec-Progress of the Colony-Champlain surrenders Canada to the English-The Country, looked upon as worthless, returned to France-Seminary and Convent established at Quebec-Massacre at Sillery-First Bishop-Sir Hovenden Walker's fleet lost in the St. Lawrence-Population of Quebec-Visit of Professor Kalm-Appearances of Quebec and neighbourhood in 1749-Present condition of the fortifications-Former and Present appearances of the harbour-Interior of a Convent-Reception of a new Governor in 1749-Dog Carts-Shipbuilding-The habitants-The ladies of Quebec-And what is to follow.
+Former extent of British Dominion in America-Growth of Canada and United States-Effect of the Conquest of 1759-Discovery of the St. Lawrence by Cartier-Foundation of Quebec-Progress of the Colony-Champlain surrenders Canada to the English-The Country, looked upon as worthless, returned to France-Seminary and Convent established at Quebec-Massacre at Sillery-First Bishop-Sir Hovenden Walker's fleet lost in the St. Lawrence-Population of Quebec-Visit of Professor Kalm-Appearances of Quebec and neighbourhood in 1749-Present condition of the Fortifications-Former and present appearances of the Harbour-Interior of a Convent-Reception of a new Governor in 1749-Dog Carts-Shipbuilding-The Habitants-The Ladies of Quebec-And what is to follow.

-CHAPTER II.
+Chapter II.

-Remarkable periods in Canadian History-Increase of Population -View from Durham Terrace-Consul General Andrews on Quebec-General Wolfe and Admiral Saunders-British fleet and army opposite Quebec-The Bombardment-The Assault at Montmorenci-Cook, the Navigator-Wolfe and the Poet Gray-The landing-Ascent to the Plains of Abraham-Battle of Quebec-Death of Wolfe and Monument-Death of Montcalm-Surrender of the Town-Sailing of the Fleet-Exultation of the English "at home" and in America.
+Remarkable periods in Canadian History-Increase of Population-View from Durham Terrace-Consul General Andrews on Quebec-General Wolfe and Admiral Saunders-British Fleet and Army opposite Quebec-The Bombardment-The Assault at Montmorency-Cook, the Navigator-Wolfe and the Poet Gray-The Landing-Ascent to the Plains of Abraham-Battle of Quebec-Death of Wolfe and Monument-Death of Montcalm-Surrender of the Town-Sailing of the Fleet-Exultation of the English "at home" and in America.

-CHAPTER III.
+Chapter III.

-The Capitulation-The Cession to Great Britain-The Quebec Act -The American Revolution-Montgomery's Invasion-General Arnold-Arnold's character-The Expedition through the wilderness-The Order of March-A fatiguing Journey-The Flag-staff Mountain-Sickness of the Troops-Encampment on Lake Megantic-Descent of the Chaudière-Washing-The Chaudière-Washing-The Chaudière-Washing-The Chaudière-The Chaud ton's Manifesto-Arrival at Point Lévi-Crossing of the River-Arnold on Plains of Abraham-Arrival of Montgomery-The Siege-British Force in Quebec-The Assault-Skirmish at Près-de-Ville-Fall of Montgomery-Arnold's Attack-Sortie of the Garrison-Loss of the Americans-A Disinterment-Remarks on the Invasion-1812.
+The Capitulation-The Cession to Great Britain-The Quebec Act-The American Revolution-Montgomery's Invasion-General Arnold-Arnold's character-The Expedition through the Wilderness-The Order of March-A fatiguing Journey-The Flag-staff Mountain-Sickness of the Troops-Encampment on Lake Megantic-Descent of the

+Chaudière - Washington's Manifesto - Arrival at Point Levy-Crossing of the River-Arnold on Plains of Abraham-Arrival of Montgomery-The Siege-British Force in Quebec-The Assault-Skirmish at Près-de-Ville-Fall of Montgomery-Arnold's Attack-Sortie of the Garrison-Loss of the Americans-A Disinterment-Remarks on the Invasion-1812.